 A January 4, 1997 confirmation that Greek Cypriots would acquire Russian S-300 missiles prompted the United States to deplore the purchase and Turkey to threaten military action to prevent deployment and to bond closer to Turkish Cyprus.
 The missiles were the focus of intense crisis prevention efforts.
 On December 29, 1998, Clerides decided not to deploy the missiles on Cyprus.

 The prospect of Cyprus's European Union accession triggered heightened international attention to Cyprus and complicated settlement efforts.
 The U.N. hosted inconclusive talks between Clerides and Denktash in July and August 1997.
 Denktash demanded that the TRNC be recognized as a state equal to the Greek-Cypriot side in a confederation.
 He concluded a declaration of partial integration with Turkey to parallel Cyprus's integration with the EU.

 In June 1999, the G-8 group of industrialized countries and Russia suggested that the Secretary General invite the parties to negotiations in fall 1999.
 Clerides and Denktash participated in five rounds of U.N.-mediated proximity (indirect) talks beginning in December 1999.
 On November 8, 2000, the Secretary General gave the two leaders his "observations" on substance and procedure.
-In reaction.
-Denktash withdrew from talks.
+In reaction, Denktash withdrew from talks.
 Denktash and Clerides met on Cyprus on December 4, 2001, began holding direct talks on January 16, 2002.
 On November 11, Secretary General Annan submitted a comprehensive settlement plan based on Swiss and Belgian models.
-Greek Cypriots and Turkish Cypriots failed to reach an agreement on the plan at the EU summit Copenhagen, December 12-13.
-The EU concluded accession negotiations with Cyprus, which will become an EU member on May 1, 2004.
+Greek Cypriots and Turkish Cypriots failed to agree on it at an EU summit Copenhagen, December 12-13.
+Negotiations resumed on January 15, 2003, with the U.N. hoping for an agreement by February 28.
+Cyprus will become an EU member on May 1, 2004.